arturochian/datascience-2015/lessons/18_practicum_clustering/README.md

 - explain and apply Principal Component Analysis (PCA) reduce dimensionality of the feature space

 # Programme
-0. Brief recap of K-Means and Hierarchical Clustering
+0. Recap of K-Means and Hierarchical Clustering
 1. Practicum #3: Clustering

 # Pre-Work